haozhu10015/haozhu10015.github.io/teaching/pgm.md

 ## Announcements

-* Welcome to Probabilistic Graphical Models (11E13MO-1228), Sommer semester 2024.
+* Welcome to Probabilistic Graphical Models (11E13MO-1228), Summer semester 2024.
 * This course will be taught by Prof. Joschka Boedecker and Hao Zhu.
 * Lectures are Tuesdays, 16:15 -- 17:45; exercises (and occasionally lectures) are Wednesdays, 12:15 -- 13:45.
 The first lecture is April 16.
 * The classroom for lectures and exercises is building 101, SR 01-016/18.